·Research

 8.5 The policy specification problem

 The classical version of this problem is identity and access management.
 Organizations that have invested heavily in IAM still struggle to write static permission policies that correctly partition allowed from disallowed actions, even for human users with stable job functions.
 Audits routinely surface over-broad grants, dormant permissions, and conflicting rules.
-The problem is not a lack of expressiveness in policy languages.
-It is the difficulty of articulating, in advance and exhaustively, what an employee's job authorizes them to do.
+More expressive policy languages do not remove the difficulty of articulating, in advance and exhaustively, what an employee's job authorizes.

 The agent-monitoring version of this problem is strictly harder along several axes.
 The agent's action surface is broader (any tool the agent has access to, any natural-language output it can produce).
-The relevant criterion is not a partition of static permissions but a conditional distribution over actions given context.
+The relevant criterion is a conditional distribution over actions given context rather than a partition of static permissions.
 Whether a given action is sanctioned depends on prior turns in the conversation, on the agent's role within the organization, on the organization's current state, on the identity of the user, and on a long tail of context features that no policy author can fully enumerate.
-A finance agent that pulls account balances during business hours for a known account-holder is sanctioned; the same agent pulling the same balances at 3 AM in response to a request whose prior turns have introduced suspicious patterns may not be.
-No static policy expresses this distinction.
-The policy that does express it is itself a learned conditional model, and the question of how the organization produces that learned model is the bottleneck.
+The finance-agent example in Section 6.2 shows how identical actions change meaning with their history.
+Capturing that distinction requires a conditional model of legitimate use, and producing that model is the bottleneck.

-This places a load-bearing burden on the labeling protocol.
-A monitor that learns from operator feedback inherits the operator's view of what counts as sanctioned, which means the policy is implicit in the labels rather than explicit in any policy document.
-Several consequences follow.
-First, the labeling effort scales with the agent's action surface, and is therefore higher for the more capable agents that need monitoring most.
-Second, operator labels are themselves a distribution rather than ground truth: different operators will label the same trajectory differently, and the labeling distribution is what the monitor learns from.
-Third, bootstrap is severe: a monitor with no labels has no policy to enforce, and any policy derived from a small initial labeling effort is correspondingly impoverished.
-Fourth, label drift is a real phenomenon: as the agent's deployment matures and its capabilities are exercised in new ways, what the organization considers sanctioned shifts, and the monitor inherits these shifts whether or not anyone has explicitly approved them.
+The labeling protocol carries much of this burden.
+A monitor that learns from operator feedback inherits the operator's view of what counts as sanctioned, which means the policy is implicit in the labels rather than explicit in a policy document.
+Labeling effort scales with the agent's action surface and is highest for the most capable agents.
+Operator labels form a distribution rather than ground truth: different operators will label the same trajectory differently, and the labeling distribution is what the monitor learns from.
+Bootstrap is severe because a monitor with no labels has no policy to enforce, and any policy derived from a small initial labeling effort is correspondingly impoverished.
+Labels also drift: as the deployment matures and the agent's capabilities are exercised in new ways, the organization's definition of sanctioned behavior shifts, and the monitor inherits these shifts whether or not anyone has explicitly approved them.

 The research literature has approached related problems at training time.
 Constitutional AI ([12]) and reinforcement learning from human feedback have addressed the question of how to specify model behavior given examples and stated principles, with imperfect success and known failure modes.
 Deliberative alignment ([13]) extends this by explicitly specifying safety policies that the model reasons over at inference time.
 Monitoring inherits the same problem at deployment time, with the additional constraint that the specification has to be tractable for many organizations, each with idiosyncratic role definitions, rather than developed once by a large central team.